-We were greeted by some heavy fog when we arrived for their wedding portraits in Acadia National Park.
+Heavy fog greeted us when we arrived for their wedding portraits in Acadia National Park.
 It was almost impossible to see the water in some areas.
-After spending some time at Otter Point, we tried to head to the beach nearby to get closer to the water, but due to the rain the day before, the entrance to the beach was flooded entirely, making it dangerous to cross.
+After spending some time at Otter Point, we tried to head to the beach nearby to get closer to the water, but due to the rain the day before, the entrance was flooded entirely, making it dangerous to cross.
 Going with the flow, we went into the woods next to the beach instead and finished with some portraits on the Park Loop Road, which we had to ourselves.
 These two never complained, and we loved the foggy, woodsy photos.
 They gave us some major Twilight vibes.
 Moody Acadia is so stunning and incredibly quiet.

 I'm so glad we could meet up with these two and create some portraits with a very different look than the ones we made on their wedding day.
 I love that they were able to have some sunny photos and some moodier ones.